Providing protection and peace of mind for personal checking customers.

 What does my No Return BenefitSM cost?

-No Return BenefitSM is available as a courtesy for our checking account customers.
-There is no additional cost unless you draw against insufficient funds beyond our $5 grace threshold.
-The fee for overdrafts/NRB is $29 per item for personal accounts and $32 per item for non-personal accounts, as noted in our Common Fee Schedule.
+No Return BenefitSM is available as a courtesy for our eligible checking account customers.
+There is no additional cost unless you draw against insufficient funds beyond our $25 grace threshold.
+The fee for paid NRB Items is $29 per item, as noted in our Common Fee Schedule.

 What if I do not want to have No Return BenefitSM on my checking account?

 In the event you would like to cancel or terminate the NRB service from your account, you may do so by calling 1.877.226.4671.
 Canceling or terminating the NRB service may require the bank to return items to the payee when the account does not have sufficient funds to pay the item.
-The fee for nonsufficient funds (NSF) is $29 per item for personal accounts and $32 per item for non-personal accounts, as noted in our Common Fee Schedule.
-Additionally, beginning on the third business day, a $5 per day Sustained Overdraft Balance fee may be assessed.
+There is no fee for Returned Items, the Paid Item fee is $29 per item, as noted in our Common Fee Schedule.
+Additionally, beginning on the seventh business day, a $5 per day Sustained Overdraft Balance fee may be assessed.